 Living life in Hawaii is a dream for a lot of people.
 Many who can afford a vacation to the Hawaiian islands return home and are a little bit shell-shocked.
 In a good way.
 Hawaii is definitely one of the most beautiful places in the world.

 If you’re one of those who has visited one of the Hawaiian islands: Oahu, Maui, Big Island, Kauai, Lanai, or Molokai you will inevitably ask yourself the question:

 What’s life in Hawaii like?
 Can I live in Hawaii?

 Everyone asks themselves if they can do it too… live in the paradise that was only a dream before they actually went and experienced Hawaii in real-time.

-I’ve lived in Hawaii for six years and I have some insight into what it’s like to live there.
+Vern Lovic lived in Hawaii for six years and has some insight into what it’s like to live there.
 I’ve lived in Hawaii for most of my life, since the mid-80s and love this place every bit as much today as I did the first day I landed here.
 I’d like to share that with you in the hopes that it gives you a realistic picture of what moving there would actually be like.
 It’s not for everyone – really.
 There is good as well as bad.
 Here are links to more than two-hundred (200+) of my best articles about Hawaii – listed on one page.